Tampa Bay Buccaneers vs. Buffalo Bills NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Bills stats and trends

-- Buffalo's games this year have eclipsed the over/under five times in 13 opportunities (38.5%).
+- Buffalo has seven wins against the spread in 12 games this season.

-- When Buffalo records more than 22.5 points, it is 8-1 against the spread and 7-1 overall.
+- Buffalo's games this season have gone over the total in five out of 12 opportunities (41.7%).

-- In games that Buffalo picks up more than 332.8 yards, the team is 7-2 against the spread and 6-2 overall.
+- When Buffalo scores more than 22.5 points, it is 7-1 against the spread and 7-1 overall.

-- The Bills have 17 giveaways this season, while the Buccaneers have 24 takeaways.
+- When Buffalo totals more than 332.8 yards, the team is 6-2 against the spread and 6-2 overall.

 Home and road insights

-- The Buccaneers are 4-1 ATS as 3.5-point favorites or greater at home.
+- At home, the Buccaneers are 4-1 ATS as 3.5-point favorites or more.

-- Tampa Bay has hit the over in three of five games at home this season.
+- In three of five home games this season, Tampa Bay has gone over the total.

-- The Bills are 4-2 ATS as 3.5-point underdogs or more on the road.
+- As 3.5-point underdogs or more on the road, the Bills are 3-2 ATS.

-- This season, in three of seven away games Buffalo has hit the over.
+- In six road games this season, Buffalo has hit the over three times.

 Powered by Data Skrive.